-When required by the Secretary of the U.S. Department of Health and Human Services to investigate our compliance efforts; and To health oversight agencies, to allow them to conduct Health Oversight Activities described below.
+- When required by the Secretary of the U.S. Department of Health and Human Services to investigate our compliance efforts; and - To health oversight agencies, to allow them to conduct audits and investigations of the health care system, to determine eligibility for government programs, to determine compliance with government program standards, and for certain civil rights enforcement actions.